fightforthefuture/old.fightforthefuture.org/site/_static_pages/privacy.md

 We do not sell our email list.
 We do not share or distribute your contact information unless specifically stated so.

+If you sign up to volunteer, we may share your contact information with partner organizations, or other volunteers, for the purposes of volunteer coordination.

 For petitions, open letters, or similar public communications that you’ve signed or completed, we treat your name, city, state, and comments as public information.
-We will not make your street address publicly available, but we may transmit it to public officials as part of a petition or open letter.
+We will not make your street address publicly available, but we may transmit it to public officials as part of a petition or open letter, and they may make it public.

 If you enter your information as part of a clearly-labeled “joint action” with another organization, we may share your name, email and other information you have entered with the partner organization(s) for that particular action.
 If you are submitting your information to one of these campaigns or websites, you are opting into the sharing of your information for the stated purposes and will be treated as so.

 We sometimes carry out our business or operate our website using third party tools or services.
 Information may be shared with the operators of those tools or services in connection with our use of those tools or services to carry out business or operate our website.